angietd94/confluent-webinar-connect-private-networking/Part1-networking-and-proxy.md

 sudo vi /etc/nginx/nginx.conf # to resolve the route 53 hosted zones we created earlier.
 ```
 Some more info on this process [here](https://www.server-world.info/en/note?os=Ubuntu_22.04&p=nginx&f=12#google_vignette).
+If you are in Ubuntu it will be all with YUM, so for example search quickly online and you will find stuff such as ```sudo yum install nginx-mod-stream``` , etc.
 Depending on your cloud provider, reconfigure to use the cloud provider’s resolver:
 ```
 For AWS: resolver 169.254.169.253